koder95/school-booking-platform-backend/README.md

 Sending login notification:

 - On successful login the backend triggers a login notification email for the user.
-This behavior is implemented in `AuthenticationServiceImpl.login` where it calls `EmailDeliveryService.send` with a login notification payload.
+This behavior is implemented in `AuthenticationServiceImpl.login` where it calls `EmailDeliveryService.send` wi[...]

 MailHog support (docker-compose):